Since 1878 the Shire Horse Society has been working to protect the breed, that was then known as the Old English Breed of Cart Horse.

 However, the Society is never complacent and there is always more work to do.
 The Society is constantly working to maintain high breed standards.
 Stallion inspections are mandatory before full registration in the Stud book is permitted.

 The Society is also keen to promote awareness of the Shire’s history and future.
 It does so by organising The Shire Horse Society National Show every March.
-The Show is the largest gathering of Shire Horses in the country and possibly the world, further details of the National Show can be fond on this web site.
+The Show is the largest gathering of Shire Horses in the country and possibly the world, further details of the National Show can be found on this web site.

 The Shire Horse Society is now located in new purpose built premises based at Shire Farm, part of the Rockingham Castle Estate and Park in Market Harborough, Leicestershire.